 Bank holiday weekends give an opportunity for the group to range further afield for three-night stays in the west of Ireland.
 There are usually two such weekends each year.
 Added to this, individual hike members organise week/fortnight trips abroad (generally during the summer or early autumn) to experience different hiking with options to stay overnight in mountain huts.

-The group is primarily a social group, where lesbians, gay men, bisexuals and their friends can meet like-minded people and enjoy the outdoors.
+The club today is a vibrant social group - where the LGBTQ+ Community and its friends can meet and enjoy hillwalking and hiking in the great outdoors.
 The group celebrated 20 years in existence in 2009/2010 with a series of events which included a photographic exhibition and lunch, anniversary dinner, 100-peak challenge in Ireland.
 In 2015 the club marked its 25th anniversary, by having club members on the highest point in each county simultaneously - a unique challenge which Out and About was the first club to achieve.
 The club organises annual social events which include a bumper tea-party, barbecue, Christmas hike (with all the goodies), and a Christmas party.

-First Aid and Map & Compass training is provided for hike leaders on an on-going basis (subsidised from club funds).
+First Aid and Navigation and Hill skills training is provided for hike leaders on an on-going basis (subsidised from club funds).
 Many individuals within the club have engaged in and completed Mountain Skills and Mountain Leader courses.

 The club is run by a voluntary committee of hike leaders who meet regularly throughout the year to plan events and training.
 Contact is maintained with members via a newsletter (5-6 times per year), email shots, Facebook, and the website.

-The club maintains links with sister hiking clubs and LGBT community groups:
+The club maintains links with Belfast based sister club Out and About Hikers